Jace17/MT2RelicsReloaded/README.md

 [Additional Relic Drafts](https://thunderstore.io/c/monster-train-2/p/GravitonGamer/MT2AdditionalRelicDrafts/) - More relics to make up for the diluted relic pool

+If you loved this or any of my other mods, feel free to [tip me a coffee.](https://ko-fi.com/gravitongamer)

 # Full List of Artifacts

 ## Clanless Artifacts